Diversity Collection

 • Image → Type

-Collection event → Date: >From the operator drop-down list choose “=” and enter the current year in the last field.
+Collection event → Date: >From the operator drop-down list, choose “=” and enter the current year in the last field.